 CRA Voluntary Disclosure allows you to amend or correct previous tax filings.
 Through CRA Voluntary Disclosure, you can come forward to the Canada Revenue Agency and provide the agency with details on mistakes that you have made on previous returns or give them information that may have been left out in the past.

 On March 1, 2018 changes were made to the Voluntary Disclosures Program, and it is important to understand these changes before you apply.
 Working with experienced professionals can help you make sure you are doing the right thing.

-A voluntary disclosure must include the following four aspects:
+A voluntary disclosure must include the following aspects:

 - There must be a penalty involved, meaning that the information provided will result in taxes or penalties likely being assessed.
 The voluntary disclosure program cannot be used to get yourself a refund.

-If your disclosure satisfies these terms and is deemed appropriate by the CRA, the agency may waive all applicable penalties.
-You can also avoid potential criminal prosecution by filing voluntary disclose.
-The CRA may also agree to grant partial interest relief and reduce the interest owed to them.
+If your disclosure satisfies these terms and is deemed appropriate by the CRA, you will still have to pay the taxes owing plus interest in part or in full.
+However, you will not be referred for criminal prosecution and, in some cases, from you could receive relief from penalties.
 However, how the CRA will treat your case will depend on the particular circumstances of the disclosure filing.

-The Voluntary Disclosures Program (VDP) can include situations such as:
+The Voluntary Disclosures Program can include situations such as: